jundalisay/superblist/content/en/research/montesquieu/spirit-of-the-laws/book-23/chapter-20.md

 She gave others to those who had children, and more to those who had three children.
 These three things must not be confounded.
 These last had those privileges which married men constantly enjoyed; as for example, a particular place in the theatre*; they had those which could only be enjoyed by men who had children; and which none could deprive them of but such as had a greater number.

 These privileges were very extensive.

 The married men, who had the most children were always preferred whether in the pursuit, or in the exercise of honours.

-The consul, who had the most offspring, was the first who received the fasces; he had his choice of the∥ provinces=  the senator, who had most children, had his name written first in the catalogue of senators, and was the first in giving his opinion in the senate.
+The consul, who had the most offspring, was the first who received the fasces; he had his choice of the∥ provinces: the senator, who had most children, had his name written first in the catalogue of senators, and was the first in giving his opinion in the senate.

 They might even stand sooner than ordinary for an office, because every child gave a dispensation of a year**.
 If an inhabitant of Rome had three children, he was exempted from all troublesome offices.
 The free-born women who had three children, and the freed-women who had four, passed out of that perpetual tutelage, in which they had been held by the ancient laws of Rome.